 And if anyone else would be investigated, then so should the former Secretary of State.

-I certainly respect President Elect Trump's uh statement.
+I certainly respect President-elect Trump's statement.

-Sure, but we have a job in the House, and we should do that regardless of who's in the White House, regardless of what party it is.
+But we have a job in the House, and we should do that regardless of who's in the White House, regardless of what party it is.

-We should do our constitutional duty, that's what the American people expect.
+We should do our constitutional duty.

 All right, there you have it.

-And they have decided in the Democratic caucus that some of the younger members want to go in a different direction.
+Nancy Pelosi only getting two-thirds support, and they have decided in the Democratic caucus that some of the younger members want to go in a different direction, but it's the same old playbook, and we can hear from Chuck Schumer.

-I mean, Chuck Schumer's out there today saying, Well, it's clear, Washington Republicans they are plotting a war on seniors next year.
+I mean, Chuck Schumer's out there today saying, well, it's clear, Washington Republicans, they are plotting a war on seniors next year.

 Now, does anybody seriously believe there's a war on seniors being plotted next year?

-What is Donald Trump gonna get in?
+What is Donald Trump going to get in?

-And he's gonna get the Army and the Navy and the Air Force and the Marines and the Coast Guard, and they're gonna go out into neighborhoods.
+And he's going to get the Army and the Navy and the Air Force and the Marines and the Coast Guard.

-Down by Orlando, where all these wonderful old people have.
+Maybe they'll start at the villages down by Orlando, where all these wonderful old people live.

 I've been down there.